Are Your Favorite Foods Ruining Your Health?

 In contrast, food intolerance is often called the “hidden” food allergy, because you usually have no apparent immediate reaction when you eat a food to which your body is sensitive.
 In fact, the body’s reaction to the offending foods usually occurs in small steps.
 Each step leading up to a “breaking point” or the “final straw.”
 At that point the body reacts by developing one or more symptoms and diseases such as obesity, arthritis, diabetes, digestive problems, sinus conditions, migraines and more… The subtle changes are often so discrete that you don’t even associate them with a food you regularly eat or even “crave,” yet if you continue to eat this food your health will progressively deteriorate.

 No drug, no medical therapy and no diet alone can improve your healthy or help you loose weight if you continue to bombard your body with your own “personal poison.”
+That’s why if you are seeking to lower your body weight, you should look into a serious diet for your weight loss program to obtain successful results.

 Food sensitivities can be just as damaging as allergies, but are more complex to decipher.
 Researchers believe they contribute to everything from migraines to chronic fatigue to irritable bowel syndrome to acid reflux.
 For people trying to shed unwanted pounds, intolerant foods are harder to digest, don’t metabolize well, and have a nasty tendency to stick around as fat.